high-fructose-corn-syrup/miners-haven-optimize-superstitious-recipes/README.md

 Pkg.add("DataFrames")
 Pkg.add("CSV")
 ```
-#### Run the script in your terminal by providing the path to `superstitious.jl` relative to the terminal's current working directory.
+#### Run the script in your terminal by providing the path to `superstitious.jl` relative to the terminal's current working directory:
 ```console
 julia ./superstitious.jl
 ```